btbd/slew/README.md

 - `.Id` - The identifier of the process.
 - `.Name` - The name of the process.
 - `.ParentId` - The identifier of the process that created this process (its parent process).
+- `.Path` - The full path for the executable of the process.
 - `.PriClassBase` - The base priority of any threads created by this process.
 - `.Wow64` - Boolean value that indicates whether the process is running under WOW64 (32bit process).
 - `.Alloc(size [, allocType [, protect]])`